kitenac/VR_Necromancy/README.md

  - each file has **doc-string at top** - short summary
  - /docs, /redoc - auto docummentation for HTTP methods and schemas

+# Admin page for external entities - database manipulation
+ - external entities: Tasks/Quests, StudentTasks/StudentQuests
+ - avaliable at: {API_URL}/admin
+ - bug_aware: do not use admin_page with internal entities CRUD-avaliable from frontend - it may give bugs (ex: student_count doesn`t change when adding new Student from admin_page)

 # Frontend image
 https://hub.docker.com/repository/docker/albanec7/vr-pharmacy-client/general \
 tag for my backend: PATCHED_API_ADDR